Skip to main content

 Reading PlanZoom Link

-Starts September 11.
-We meet at 10am on Thursdays in the Friendship Room and by Zoom.
+We meet at 10am on Thursdays on Zoom.
 We read all 4 Scriptures that will be read on the following Sunday.
 This allows us to study the background of each Scripture and what it meant for the original hearers.
 We discover what it means to us.
 Discussion format is used where everyone can express their ideas.
 Ending time is 11:30am.
 Come join us.
 For more information, please email the office at st.michaels@stmichaelscarmichael.org.

 Zoom Link